EliahKagan/VidDraw/README.md

 only some, not all, dependencies are themselves included in this repository).

 Some licenses contain copyright statements, which differ across projects that are licensed the same way.
-These licenses are short anyway, so I&rsquo;ve kept the full text of each.
+These licenses are short anyway, and I&rsquo;ve kept the full text of each.

 ### AnchorJS